serverless/components/templates/tencent-eggjs/README_EN.md

 [中文](./README.md) | English

-This template using [Tencent Egg compoonent](https://github.com/serverless-tencent/tencent-egg) quickly create an Egg.js application on tencent cloud.
+This template is using the [Tencent Egg Component](https://github.com/serverless-tencent/tencent-egg) to quickly create an Egg.js application on the Tencent Cloud.

 ## Quick Start